Empress EchoSystem Review

 As I've alluded to, the variety isn't just for a flashy specs sheets, but actually provides a lot of distinction between each sound, and it's hard to say exactly what that distinction is for each core mode.
 The core modes sound different from each other while the variations within those modes sound different as well.

+It provides the most variety of any delay pedal we've ever tested.
 Other pedals that come close would be the Strymon TimeLine and the Line 6 DL4 MKII.

 Trails